joe-plumb-notes/coursera-python-ml/README.md

 #### Kernelized Support Vector Machines
 - With real data, mny classification problems aren't as easy as drawing a line between two plotted features - often they are not linearly separable.
 - SVMs can provide more complex models that go beyond linear decision boundaries, and can be used for classification and regression.
-- In essence, kSVMs take the original input data space and transform it to a higher dimensional feature space, where it becomes easire to classify the transformed data using a linear classifier.
+- In essence, kSVMs take the original input data space and transform it to a higher dimensional feature space, where it becomes easier to classify the transformed data using a linear classifier.
 - So - mapping the 1d space into 2d (e.g. y = square of the first feature).
 No new information is being added (because 1d data point holds all the info), and we can now learn a linear support vector machine in this 2d feature space.
 ![1d mapping to 2d mapping by squaring the values on the x axis (creates x^2 like curve)](img/1d-2d.png)
 - Can predict future inputs by translating the 1d value into the 2d feature space and using the 2d SVM